 The Lotus is a magical flower, and it is beautiful, but it grows in less than ideal conditions.

 It only grows in muddy areas, and its roots are several feet under the water.
-Every morning it reaches up through the water to find the sunshine in order to bloom.
+Every morning it reaches up through the water to find the sunshine to bloom.

 Looking at this flower, you would never know what it has gone through to be where it is.

-The Lotus offers wisdom – to grow as a person and gain wisdom, you must suffer a little mud (the obstacles in life).
+The Lotus offers wisdom – to grow as a person and gain insight, you must suffer a little mud (the obstacles in life).